ursbraem/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/Logging/Configuration/Index.rst

 Writer configuration
 --------------------

-The Log Writer configuration is read from the subkey :php:`writerConfiguuration` of the configuration array:
+The Log Writer configuration is read from the subkey :php:`writerConfiguration` of the configuration array:

 .. code-block:: php